-The use of chewing gum, including nicotine gum, should be avoided during this fasting period.
+Chewing gum, including nicotine gum, should be avoided during this fasting period.

-If you have a medical condition, such as diabetes, that means you need to eat and drink regularly, you should tell one of the healthcare professionals treating you prior to having an operation.
-You should also let them know if you are taking any medication.
+If you have a medical condition, such as diabetes, which means you need to eat and drink regularly, you should tell a healthcare professional before your operation.

-Page last reviewed: 31 March 2017
+Page last reviewed: 1 May 2020

-Next review due: 31 March 2020
+Next review due: 1 May 2023